ukan-computational-acoustics/ca-knowledgebase/about/contribute-docker.md

 ## Rebuilding the Docker image
 When the Dockerfile is changed in a pull request or on the main branch, GitHub will automatically rebuild the Docker image.
 This takes a long time
 (around 1-2 hours) so it will take a while for and changes that involve a change to the Docker file to appear online.

+## Getting help
+The Docker image and the GitHub actions surrounding it were set up by [Matthew Scroggs](community/bios.html#matthew-scroggs) and
+[Jørgen S. Dokken](../community/bios#jorgen-s-dokken).
+If you encounter any problems with the Docker set up, please [open an issue on GitHub](https://github.com/ca-knowledgebase/ca-knowledgebase.github.io/issues/new) and tag Matthew and/or Jørgen.